killvi/localExecutionHttpsError/README.md

 <a name="google-home-app"></a>

-Go in *syncHandlerFirebase*  and run these commands on a terminal:
+Go in *syncHandlerFirebase*  folder and run these commands on a terminal:

  1. `npm install`